Clay Regazzoni: 1979: Williams

 Frank Williams gave Regazzoni his final drive in a competitive car alongside Alan Jones.
 The Williams FW07 proved to be very competitive, especially in the final part of the season, with FW07s winning all but two of the final seven races of the 1979 calendar.
 The first win was for Regazzoni, at Silverstone, the first of over 100 victories for the Williams Grand Prix team.
 In deference to the team's Saudi sponsors, he celebrated on the podium with Lilt.
 However, despite his achievement, once again he was replaced by Carlos Reutemann at the end of the season.
-At the Italian Grand Prix, motor sport journalist Nigel Roebuck asked Regazzoni why he continued to drive at the age of 40, with no prospect of a competitive seat.
+At the Italian Grand Prix, motorsport journalist Nigel Roebuck asked Regazzoni why he continued to drive at the age of 40, with no prospect of a competitive seat.
 Regazzoni replied, "I love [Formula One], and most of all I love to drive racing cars.
 So why should I stop when I feel this way?".
 At the end of the year he was invited to compete in the 1980 International Race of Champions, the last active Formula One driver, alongside Mario Andretti, to do so.

 1980: Back with Ensign

 Lacking an offer for a competitive drive in 1980, Regazzoni re-joined Ensign.
 His season came to an abrupt end only four races into the year.
 He crashed during the 1980 United States Grand Prix West, held at Long Beach, when the brake pedal of his Ensign failed at the end of a long, high-speed straight travelling at approximately 280 km/h.
-Ricardo Zunino's retired Brabham was parked in the escape road.
+Ricardo Zunino's retired Brabham was parked on the escape road.
 Regazzoni later recalled, "I hit Zunino's car, then bounced into the barrier.
 For about 10 minutes I lost consciousness.
-Then I remember terrible pain in my hips...".
+Then I remember terrible pain in my hips..."
 The crash left Regazzoni paralyzed from the waist down, ending his competitive career.
 On recovery, Regazzoni sued the race organisers, claiming their safety procedures were sub-standard.
-The race organisers won the case.
+However, the race organisers demonstrated that the procedures were adequate and won the case.